-FMLS doctors are medical doctors with training and experience in assessing people who have suffered from torture and trauma, and writing medicolegal reports about this.
+Forrest doctors are medical doctors with training and experience in assessing people who have suffered from torture and trauma, and writing medico-legal reports about this.

-Before your appointment the doctor will have read documents provided by your legal representative, including your witness statement if you have done one.
+Before your appointment the doctor will have read documents provided by your legal representative, including your witness statement if you have made one.